kubeckaj/JKCS.py-Manual/docs/source/Citation.rst

 JKacdc
 ------

-You should cite the Pearl code itself and also the repository of T. Olenius which codes were modified and inspiried by within JKacdc code:
+You should cite the Pearl code itself and also the repository of T. Olenius.
+These codes were modified and inspired the JKacdc code:

 .. tabs::